Scott3142/python-programming/site/codelabs/part-2.md

     if (number_from_user < 0):
         number_of_negatives = number_of_negatives + 1

-    # Also could have used..
+    # Also could have used:
     # if (number_from_user > 0):
     #     number_of_positives = number_of_positives + 1
     # else: